Mad-ness/howto-pages/FreeBSD_11_unattended_PXE_installation.md

 ## Issues

 There is a requirement is to be known the name of root device.
 So, it is possible to put some shell code for the disks detection in /etc/rc.local which will tell the right device name and same thing to be done for the interface name.

+## Integrating FreeBSD installation into Syslinux boot menu

+If it is required to run FreeBSD installation via syslinux, then add the next menu item for that:

+    LABEL freebsd-11-release-amd64
+        MENU LABEL FreeBSD 11 RELEASE amd64
+        pxe images/freebsd/fbsd11rel/boot/pxeboot

+As we remember the root directory is /tftp/tftpboot and the pxe parameter points out at the FreeBSD loader.
+But some inconvinience is still kept - the option root-path should be passed over DHCP so far.
+Note: I couldn't get correctly working configuration in that case, the FreeBSD kernel stopped booting.
+Hope this is because of the virtual machine wasn't working best way.